National Oreo Cookie Day (March 6)

 Related Recipes for the Holiday

-- Oreo Truffles – Crushed cookies mixed with cream cheese and dipped in chocolate.
+5. Oreo Truffles – Just crushed cookies and cream cheese rolled into balls and dipped in chocolate.
+They look fancy.
+They are not complicated.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**